otrv4/otrv4/otrv4.md

 The flag `F` is set to `0` and the context `C` is left empty.

 ```
-The inputs to the signing procedure is the private key, a 57-octet
+The inputs to the signing procedure are the private key, a 57-octet
-string, a flag F, which is 0 for Ed448, 1 for Ed448ph, context C of
-at most 255 octets and a message M of arbitrary size.
+string, a flag F, which is 0 and a message M of arbitrary size.

+   // XXX: describe how to generate the symmetric key and what it is
+   // XXX: change the names of the params
+   // XXX: describe somwhere how to generate the public key.
+Distingish
+   between priv, secret and symmetric
-   1. Hash the private key, 57-octets, using SHAKE256(x, 114).
-Let h
+   1. Hash the symmetric key using SHAKE256(x, 114).
+Let 'h'
        denote the resulting digest.
-Construct the secret scalar a from
+Construct the private key 'a' from
-       the first half of the digest, and the corresponding public key A,
+       the first half of the digest, and the corresponding public key 'A',
-       as described in the previous section.
+       as described in key generation section.
 Let prefix denote the
        second half of the hash digest, h[57],...,h[113].

+   // XXX: define what the dom is and check Hamburg's code
+   // XXX: get rid of context
    2. Compute SHAKE256(dom(F, C) || prefix || M, 114), where M is the
-       message to be signed, F is 1 for Ed448ph, 0 for Ed448 and C is
+       message to be signed.
-       the context to use.
 Interpret the 114-octet digest as a little-
        endian integer r.

+   // XXX: what is [r]B?
+   // XXX: put the group order on the params
    3. Compute the point [r]B.  For efficiency, do this by first
        reducing r modulo L, the group order of B.  Let the string R be
        the encoding of this point.

+   // XXX: get rid of context
    4. Compute SHAKE256(dom(F, C) || R || A || M, 114), and interpret
        the 114- octet digest as a little-endian integer k.